 T-Mobile offers a variety of phone plans to meet different consumers needs and budgets.
-Here’s a quick breakdown of T-Mobile’s mass market plans.
+T-Mobile’s mass market plans are summarized below.

 Postpaid Unlimited Plans

 - Magenta MAX

 These plans start at $60-$85 per month for single-line customers.
 On multi-line plans, the price per line falls.
 Subscribers with 5 lines pay $24-40 each month.
 I cover these plans in more detail elsewhere.

 Mainstream Prepaid Plans

 All of these plans include unlimited minutes and texts.
 Data allotments vary.